YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

 # The Division : Battle for Paris

-This project was done by a team of people from Startups ,Banks and Public company at the Ubisoft hackathon of July 2018.
-It is a Blockchain based game that  innovate the way people are interacting with the players .
-It is based on an Ethereum permittioned network firstly and then on public network where the advancement in term of privacy and scalability will be more mature.
+This project was done by a team of people from Startups, Banks and Public company at the Ubisoft hackathon of July 2018.
+It is a Blockchain based game that innovates the way people are interacting with the players.
+It is based on an Ethereum permitted network firstly and then on a public network where the advancement in term of privacy and scalability will be more mature.

 # Testnet
     $ geth --testnet --rpc --rpcapi 'web3,eth,debug, personal, miner' --rpccorsdomain="*"